Application to Request Absentee Ballot

 - Print, sign, and return one of these forms English General/Special Election Ballot Application or Spanish General/Special Election Ballot Application

 - OR call 678.226.7210 to request an application be mailed

 Return your completed and signed absentee ballot application:

-- Deliver in-person: Voter Registrations and Elections Division office at 455 Grayson Highway, Suite 200, Lawrenceville
+- Mail or hand-deliver to Voter Registrations and Elections, 455 Grayson Highway, Suite 200, Lawrenceville GA 30046

-To check on the status of either a request for an absentee ballot or the absentee ballot itself, visit the Georgia Secretary of State’s My Voter Page.
+To check on the status of a request for an absentee ballot or the absentee ballot itself, visit the Georgia Secretary of State’s My Voter Page.
 You will be required to provide identifying information and county of residence.
-Once the system locates your registration record, the MVP website provides the following information:
+The My Voter Page website provides the following information:

 - Voter registration status